Cardosofiles/nextapp-biome-script/README.md

 Este script simplifica o fluxo de trabalho da criação de uma aplicação Next, com Shadcn UI iniciando e criando um repositório com o Git e Github.

+- What is your project named? my-app (Pergunta no início do script)
+- Would you like to use TypeScript?
+No / Yes (Yes para TypeScript)
+- Would you like to use ESLint?
+No / Yes (No para ESLint)
+- Would you like to use Tailwind CSS?
+No / Yes (Yes para TailwindCSS)
+- Would you like your code inside a `src/` directory?
+No / Yes (Yes para src)
+- Would you like to use App Router? (recommended) No / Yes (Yes para App Router)
+- Would you like to use Turbopack for `next dev`?
+No / Yes (Yes para Turbopack)
+- Would you like to customize the import alias (`@/*` by default)?
+No / Yes (Yes para alias)
+- What import alias would you like configured? @/\* (No para configured)

 ---

 ## 📁 Estrutura